Author Mark Bodger ACMA, ICit

 In today’s changing world and complicated regulatory environment, the UK Pharmaceutical and Bioscience industry must be prepared to respond and adapt quickly to tackling various challenges.
 From raising capital, addressing pricing pressures to prioritising R & D efforts and managing third-party risks, the landscape of Pharma finance is changing.

-During 2021 and beyond, life science leaders will need to strengthen their organisations’ financial health to cope with the repercussions of the current pandemic and better position their organisations financially to grow and thrive in a post-pandemic environment.
+Life science leaders will need to strengthen their organisations’ financial health to cope with the repercussions of the current pandemic and better position their organisations financially to grow and thrive in a post-pandemic environment.

 So how can CFO’s / Finance Leaders feel confident in their plans when change is the only constant?